MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-preview/install-az-ps.md

 # Install Azure PowerShell with PowerShellGet

-This article explains the steps to install the Azure PowerShell modules in a Windows environment using PowerShellGet.
-PowerShellGet and module management is the preferred way to install Azure PowerShell but if you would rather install with the Web Platform Installer or MSI package, see [Other installation methods](other-install.md).
+This article explains the steps to install the Azure PowerShell modules using PowerShellGet.
+For the preview release of Az, no other install methods are supported.

 ## Requirements